Pages

 A couple of years ago, this postcard arrived in my post office mailbox, anonymously.
 Postcards like these were created by local students and distributed randomly to help launch a men's mental-health campaign, still ongoing.
 It's still tacked to my office wall.
 I like it there.

-At that time, I was experiencing some physical and mental health problems that I didn't want to trouble anyone with...and although my situation was not dire, this postcard found me just when I needed it, just when I felt most alone.
+At that time, I was experiencing some physical and mental health problems that I didn't want to be public about...didn't want to trouble anyone with...and although my situation was not dire, this postcard found me just when I needed it, just when I felt most alone.
 I re-read it every single day.
 I also sought support.
 Many men don't.

 Last Hogmanay, my new years mantra was an attempt to shake my fist at the oncoming cultural shitstorm (and it was), but this year...?
-Fingers crossed for less fist-shaking and more hand-extending.
+The forecast continues to be shitstorm, but fingers crossed for less fist-shaking and more hand-extending.
 Dear friends, if you need help, don't wait for a postcard.
 Consider this random internet guy the messenger you (perhaps) needed today.

 1. ...fingers crossed for less fist-shaking and more hand-extending, amen to that!